OTHER KEY PROJECTS

 Established and managed Virtual Programming Calendar

-When Princeton academics and activities went remote in March of 2020, OCE established a centralized calendar for undergraduate and graduate students to use as a one-stop shop for seeing what virtual offerings they could participate in during their out of class time.
+When Princeton academics and activities went remote in March of 2020, OCE established a centralized calendar for undergraduate and graduate students to use as a one-stop shop for seeing what virtual offerings they could participate in during their out-of-class time.

 Conduct research on student needs